There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: Nico Hulkenberg, Gabriel Bortoleto

-Veteran journeyman Nico Hulkenberg, who drove for Sauber in 2013, announced in April he will be rejoining the team next season.
+Veteran journeyman Nico Hulkenberg, who drove for Sauber in 2013, announced in April he will rejoin the team.
 The lone German driver on the grid will arrive a year ahead of Audi's rebranding of the team in 2026.

-While it looked like it would come down to Valtteri Bottas or Zhou Guanyu for the final spot, it was neither as Sauber cleaned house with a new challenger.
-Sauber signed Gabriel Bortoleto to a multi-year deal.
-The 20-year-old won the Formula 3 championship in 2023 and currently leads the Formula 2 standings.
+While it looked like it would come down to Valtteri Bottas or Zhou Guanyu for the second seat, it was neither as Sauber cleaned house with a new challenger.
+Sauber signed Gabriel Bortoleto to a multi-year deal on Nov.
+6. The 20-year-old won the Formula 3 championship in 2023 and the Formula 2 title this year.
 Bortoleto, who was part of the McLaren driver development program, will become the first full-time Brazilian driver in F1 since Felipe Massa in 2017.

-Bottas, who helped Mercedes capture five consecutive constructors' championships, could potentially return to the Silver Arrows team as a reserve driver.
+Bottas, who helped Mercedes capture five consecutive constructors' championships, is heading back to the team as a reserve driver.

 WILLIAMS